 Wet Land Day

-2 February each year is World Wetlands Day to raise global awareness about the vital role of wetlands for people and our planet.
+World Wetlands Day is celebrated on February 2nd to raise global awareness about the vital role of wetlands for people and our planet.
 This day also marks the date of the adoption of the Convention on Wetlands on 2 February 1971, in the Iranian city of Ramsar on the shores of the Caspian Sea.
 Wetlands are land areas that are saturated or flooded with water either permanently or seasonally.
 Inland wetlands include marshes, ponds, lakes, fens, rivers, floodplains, and swamps.
 Coastal wetlands include saltwater marshes, estuaries, mangroves, lagoons, and even coral reefs.
 Fishponds, rice paddies, and saltpans are human-made wetlands.
 We are facing a growing freshwater crisis that threatens people and our planet.
 We use more freshwater than nature can replenish, and we are destroying the ecosystem that water and all life depend on most – Wetlands.